 The best way to get around in Havana is to walk, take taxis, bicycle-taxis and coco-taxis.
 Once you leave Havana, you will want to rent a car, or be on a tour.
 (I'm more of a do-it-yourself type of girl, so I would opt for skipping a tour and renting a car and hiring your own private tour guide to make the most of it).

-Maps.me is essential for traveling throughout Cuba without using wifi or data.
+Traveling throughout Cuba isn't the same as traveling through most countries concerning internet connectivity.
+Maps.me is essential for traveling in Cuba without using wifi or data.
 Simply download the app on your smartphone and then download the country map for Cuba.
 Your phone will know where you are at all times.
 This is great for walking or driving directions and really comes in handy when looking for certain restaurants, hotels or museums.

 Hiring a Tour Guide

 Travel to Cuba can be intimidating, and hiring a guide (even if just for a few hours) is a great way to get your feet wet and feel comfortable in your surroundings.
 Hiring a guide in Havana was a lot more difficult in 2015 then it is now.
 I used to recommend a guide I used on my first trip, and he was decent, but since then I have met the best guide in all of Cuba!